juliendehos/miso-sampler-docker/README.md

 miso-sampler
 ====================

 A simple example of using [miso](https://github.com/dmjio/miso) w/ nix integration.

-This serves as a good template for getting started, we might wrap all of this in a `create-miso-app` project.
+This project contains a sample miso application with scripts to develop against vanilla GHC and to compile to Web Assembly.

+> [!TIP]
+> This requires installing [nix](https://nixos.org) with [Nix Flakes](https://wiki.nixos.org/wiki/Flakes) enabled.
+> Although not required, we recommend using [miso's binary cache](https://github.com/dmjio/miso?tab=readme-ov-file#binary-cache).

 ### Development